-- Don’t share any injecting equipment; this includes water, spoons and filters as well as needles and syringes.
-It is best practice to use a filer for drawing up
+- Don’t share any injecting equipment; this includes water from pots, spoons or cookers, filters as well as needles and syringes.
+It is best practice to use a filter for drawing up

 - Ensure you have enough needles for repeat injecting